 The region is renowned for is famously large number of well-preserved wooden drum towers and “wind and rain” bridges.
 There are 108 “wind and rain” bridges and 159 drum towers in the county, among them, Chengyang Wind and Rain Bridge and Mapang Drum Tower are the most famous.

 Intricate webs of canals, multi-shaped stone bridges and ancient buildings line the canals and small boats make their way up and down the river in Shaoxing.
 The town has long been a hotbed of Chinese cultural activity, producing such figures as Wang Xizhi, Zhou Enlai, Lu Xun, and Cai Yuanpei.
-It’s also widely known throughout China for Shaoxing wine, meigan cai, and stinky tofu, and was recently featured on TV show ‘A Bite of China’.
+It’s also widely known throughout China for Shaoxing wine, meigan cai, and stinky tofu, and was recently featured on the TV show ‘A Bite of China’.

 Not only is it known for its food and wine, but there is also a special local type of Chinese opera sung in the local dialect and known as Shaoxing opera which is second in popularity only to Peking opera!

 Yongding in Fujian Province is known for its unusual architecture called Tulou (earth buildings).
 These large, circular edifices were built by the Hakka, an ethnic group in China.
 The architectural art of the China ancient town of Tulou still receives much admiration among architects worldwide.

 Qing Mu Chuan Ancient Town